charliebeckstrand/gjendje/docs/configure.md

 Enforce a naming convention for all state keys.
 Throws on `state()` if the key does not match.

+> Useful for preventing accidental spaces, special characters, or long keys that may break URL scope.

 ```ts
 configure({ keyPattern: /^[a-z][a-z0-9:_-]*$/ })

 state('user-prefs', { default: {} })  // ok
 state('User Prefs!', { default: {} }) // throws
 ```

-Useful for preventing accidental spaces, special characters, or overly long keys that may break URL scope.

 ---

 ## `logLevel`

-Control the verbosity of internal gjendje logs.
+Control the verbosity of internal logs.

 | Level | Behavior |
 |-------|----------|